OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/atr.md

 ---
 title: atr
-description: Technical documentation of the 'atr' function or Average True Range used for measuring volatility in financial markets, particularly those arising due to gaps or limit moves.
+description: "Technical documentation of the 'atr' function or Average True Range used" for measuring volatility in financial markets, particularly those arising due to gaps or limit moves.
 The page highlights how to use the function using Python, its parameters, and different modes.